tangweilun/MyRumah/Documentation/README.md

 **Proposal**:

-- Tenant cannot proposed the property that having start date >= current date.
+- Tenant cannot propose the property that having start date >= current date.
 - Tenant cannot propose same property if there are proposal on same property is exist and is in pending status.
 - Tenant cannot propose same property if there are proposal on same property is exist and relevant agreement is in pedning/ongoing status.
 - When tenant or owner change proposal status, if current date is >= the relevant property's start date, the status will be changed to "cancelled".

 **Rental Agreement**: